Strange as it sounds, investing in property doesn't always have to mean buying a home. Here are some tangible alternatives.

 - You may not be able to get your cash early: If you choose to hold your investment in a fixed rate bond and want access to it before the end of the term, the provider will probably have to relocate the parts of your loan to a different lender first, which could take time.

 - You won’t see exactly where your money is going: Residential property peer-to-peer providers say they only lend to experienced property investors with a proven track record of success and low loan-to-values (LTVs) on their homes or developments.
 And as an investor you'll have to take their word for it as you typically won’t get to see exactly what properties your money is invested in and where.

 While the Innovative Finance ISA is not yet in full swing, you can achieve a similar effect with providers such as Bricklane.com.
 Its Property ISA is effectively a stock and shares ISA into which you will be able to save up to the standard £20,000 (2018/2019) in each tax year.

 Once paid in, your cash will be pooled with that of other investors and held in special fund (a combination of a ISA-eligible online platform and a Real Estate Investment Trust or REIT).

-This fund will be used to purchase buy-to-let homes in some of the UK’s most major cities including Manchester, Birmingham and Leeds.
+This fund will be used to purchase buy-to-let homes in some of the UK’s most major cities including Manchester, Birmingham and Leeds, if you pot for the Regional Capitals fund, or there's also a London fund.
 Your investment then tracks movements in these property values – and receives rental income on top.